highcanfly-club/TMAControl/README.md

   * DB_USERNAME=NotUsefullUserForTMALille31
   * DB_PASSWORD=AShortPassworfForANotUsefullUserForTMALille31

+Note that latitude/logitude is used for computing the local sunset time.
+French regulation defines the aeronatical day from 30 minutes before sunrise to 30 minutes after sunset.
 * Create the DB and migrates it
 ```bash
 sqlite3 /var/www/TMAControl/database/database.sqlite "create table aTable(field1 int); drop table aTable;"